-- (1) "Cash and deposits," "notes and accounts receivable trade, and contract assets," "electronically recorded monetary claims operating," "notes and accounts payable trade," "electronically recorded obligations operating," "short-term borrowings," "commercial papers," "accounts payable other," "income taxes payable," "notes payable facilities," and "electronically recorded obligations facilities" are omitted because they are in cash or their fair value approximates their book value due to their short maturities. - (2) Net receivables and payables arising from derivative transactions are shown as net amounts, and items that are net liabilities in total are shown in parentheses. - (3) Unlisted shares, etc., (consolidated balance sheet amount: US\$137,864 thousand) and investments in capital (US\$21,789 thousand) are not included in (1) Investment securities in the table above because they are stocks and other securities without market prices.
+"Cash and deposits," "notes and accounts receivable - trade, and contract assets," "electronically recorded monetary (1) claims - operating," "notes and accounts receivable - trade, and contract assets, "electronically recorded moleculary claims - operating," "notes and accounts payable - trade," "electronically recorded obligations - operating," "short-term borrowings," "commercial papers," "accounts payable - other," "income taxes payable," "notes payable - facilities," and "electronically recorded obligations - facilities" are omitted because they are in cash or their fair value approximates their book value due to their short maturities.

+(2) Net receivables and payables arising from derivative transactions are shown as net amounts, and items that are net liabilities in total are shown in parentheses.

+Unlisted shares, etc., (consolidated balance sheet amount: US\$137,864 thousand) and investments in capital (US\$21,789 (3) thousand) are not included in (1) Investment securities in the table above because they are stocks and other securities without market prices.

 Note 1.
-Scheduled redemptions for monetary claims after the consolidated fiscal year-end date As of March 31, 2024
+Scheduled redemptions for monetary claims after the consolidated fiscal year-end date

-One year or less One to five years Five to ten years Over ten years Cash and deposits 63,935 - - Notes and accounts receivable - trade, and contract assets 103,815 - Electronically recorded monetary claims - operating 7,368 Total 175,119 - - =
+(Millions of y One year or less One to five years Five to ten years Over ten years Cash and deposits 63,935 - - - Notes and accounts receivable - trade, and contract assets 103,815 - Electronically recorded monetary claims - operating 7,368 Total 175,119 - -

-One year or less One to five years Five to ten years Over ten years Cash and deposits 36,272 - Notes and accounts receivable - trade, and contract assets 97,591 Electronically recorded monetary claims - operating 6,855 Total 140,719
+One year or less One to five years Five to ten years Over ten years Cash and deposits 36,272 Notes and accounts receivable - trade, and contract assets 97,591 Electronically recorded monetary claims - operating 6,855 Total 140,719

-One year or less One to five years Five to ten years Over ten years Cash and deposits 422,264 - - - Notes and accounts receivable - trade, and contract assets 685,655 Electronically recorded monetary claims - operating 48,663 - Total 1,156,588 - =
+((Thousands of U.S. dollar One year or less One to five years Five to ten years Over ten years Cash and deposits 422,264 - - - Notes and accounts receivable - trade, and contract assets 685,655 Electronically recorded monetary claims - operating 48,663 Total 1,156,588 -